 In deciding the amount of child support, the court will consider income from all sources, whether or not it is reported or taxed under federal law.
 The income can be in the form of money, property or services.

-Incredibly simplified, child support is factored based on the net disposable income of the parents and the amount of time each parent acts as the primary caregiver.
+Incredibly simplified, the state determines child support payments based on the parents’ net disposable income and the amount of time each parent serves as the primary caregiver.
+In reality, it’s much more complex than that, but that’s the basic idea.

 Please note: Welfare payments and Supplemental Security Income (SSI) are not included as income.